18 Performances - October 10 to December 20, 2018 - Grossmont College

-Also for purchasing the play from Playscripts, Inc., thanks to the following (Partial List):
+For purchasing the play from Playscripts, Inc, thank you to the following:

 THANKS ADDISON REPERTORY THEATRE, MIDDLEBURY, VT FOR YOUR PRODUCTION OF PROMETHEUS

 GREEK SPOKEN HERE!!!
 Poster for Elizabeth Wong's adaptation of the classic PROMETHEUS UNBOUND by Aeschulyus, Denver Center Theatre Academy production.